MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 As with local debugging, you need to have the [Docker Engine](https://docs.docker.com/engine/install/) installed and running, and then deploy a model to the local Docker environment.
 Once you have a local deployment, Azure Machine Learning local endpoints use Docker and Visual Studio Code development containers (dev containers) to build and configure a local debugging environment.

 With dev containers, you can use Visual Studio Code features such as interactive debugging from inside a Docker container.
-For more information about interactively debugging online endpoints in VS Code, see [Debug online endpoints locally in Visual Studio Code](how-to-debug-managed-online-endpoints-visual-studio-code.md).
+For more information about interactively debugging online endpoints in Visual Studio Code, see [Debug online endpoints locally in Visual Studio Code](how-to-debug-managed-online-endpoints-visual-studio-code.md).

 ### Debugging with container logs

 You can't get direct access to a VM where a model deploys, but you can get logs from the following containers that are running on the VM:

-- The [inference server](how-to-inference-server-http.md)) console log contains the output of print/logging functions from your scoring script *score.py* code.
+- The [inference server](how-to-inference-server-http.md) console log contains the output of print/logging functions from your scoring script *score.py* code.
 - Storage initializer logs contain information on whether code and model data successfully downloaded to the container.
 The container runs before the inference server container starts to run.

 For more information about debugging with container logs, see [Get container logs](how-to-troubleshoot-online-endpoints.md#get-container-logs).